 This is my first visit to a former communist country and the architectural scene is quite powerful.
 A strong reminder of the legacy of communist public housing... homogeneous, squared, grey, and some of the buildings, in daunting decay.
-Few minutes later, I
+Few minutes later, I experienced the "modern" Warsaw.
+Shopping malls, highrises, and a faster-growing culture of consumption that visually clashes with the soviet fingerprint.

 Although young compared to other cities in Poland, Warsaw has a rich and very symbolic history.
 It was in this city in 1791 where the first constitution in Europe was signed (second in the world after the US).
 It was in this city where a powerful social resistance movement paved the way for the Ghetto Jewish uprising in 1943 and for the Warsaw Uprising in 1944.
 It was in this city where many of the historical buildings destroyed during WWII were rebuilt exactly as they looked before using Canalleto's paintings to replicate the design.